How Often Should I Clean my Email List?

 Types of email lists that you use: B2B or B2C

-In B2C, where clients use their personal emails, is more steady, often one email address that we have will stay with us for decades, although people change surnames, move to different mailbox providers, etc.
+In B2C, where clients use their personal emails, is more steady, often one email address that we have will stay with us for decades, although people change surnames, move to different mailbox providers, etc. It’s more likely that a real person is behind the email address, and you should not use email verifiers as often as in B2B.

 Additional info